-ROSHOLT - A Grand and Reserve Champion Cat will be selected.
-The first blue from each category shall be considered for Grand Champion.
-The second blue from the category of the Grand Champion shall become eligible for the Reserve Champion consideration.
+A Grand and Reserve Champion Cat will be selected.
+The first blue from each class division shall be considered for Grand Champion.
+The second blue from the class division of the Grand Champion shall become eligible for the Reserve Champion consideration.